subnetter/subnet-docs/docs/intro/tech.md

 Service Providers node also store encrypted user data that enable users to easily move from client to client and to migrate their account to another service provider.

 ### The Subnet Blockchain
-Each Service Provider entity runs at least one SNP blockchain p2p node.
+Each Service Provider entity runs at least one SUB blockchain p2p node.
 These nodes run a blockchain p2p protocol between them and reach agreement on an `immutable global shared state` via a consensus protocol.
 Service Providers nodes are configured to use a blockchains node for cryptocurrency and data related functionality.
 The Subnet blockchain maintain users and providers coin accounts balances, identity bundles and providers service terms.
-It supports different kind of tokens and the core $SNP cryptocurrency.
+It supports different kind of tokens and the core $SUB cryptocurrency.
 The Subnet blockchain is a global replicated database that is updated by an honest majority of Subnet blockchain nodes.
-Anyone, without limitation, can run an SNP blockchain node and provide the 'Blockchain Service' to the network.
+Anyone, without limitation, can run an SUB blockchain node and provide the 'Blockchain Service' to the network.
 In other words, the Sunnet Blockchain is permisionless.

 ### Bootstrap Nodes
 Bootstrap nodes are custom service providers nodes which are configured to provide public Subnet APIs to anyone.
 Bootstrap nodes do not provide non-public user-specific APIs as they do not provide specific network services to end-users.
 These are provided by service providers nodes.
 The public Subnet APIs enable users to locate service providers and to obtain data from the Subnet blockchain such as providers coin balances, users coin balances, users identity and providers identity.